 4 March 2021

-The bill updates how airspace changes are proposed and how air traffic services are licensed under the Transport Act 2000.
-It also gives police powers relating to unmanned aircraft (drones) and introduces fixed penalties for certain drone offences, aiming to improve safety and security in the sky.
+This bill aims to modernise how airspace is changed and how air traffic services are licensed, under the Transport Act 2000.
+It also introduces police powers over unmanned aircraft (drones) and tightens rules for drones under Air Navigation Orders, including fixed penalties for certain offences.
+It is currently at the Lords’ second reading, having originated in the Lords.

 Generated 21 February 2026